-Suic… (I can hardly type the word)
+Suic… I can barely type the word.

 Nothing happened.
-Not a thing.
 So I walked back to my apartment.
 Cold, emotionally numb and having dismissed the idea of suicide I just went inside.
 My girlfriend called briefly and later I found out that she was calling to make sure I hadn’t killed myself.
 She knew how bad I was.
 Sooner or later I fell asleep.

 I then remembered the last sermon I had heard Ed Rawls deliver where he talked about Jesus’ resurrection.
-Jesus appeared many times to the disciples, to over 500 different pagans and believers alike and one thing he said to them over and over again was, “Peace be to you.
+Jesus appeared many times to the disciples, to over 500 different believers, Jews and pagans alike and one thing he said to them over and over again was, “Peace be to you.
 Peace be to you.”
 Not peace on earth, but God’s peace.
-That was it.
+That was it!
 I knew without the shadow of a doubt that was exactly what I now had.

 Nothing about this experience or the knowing, understanding and life-change that came with it is even remotely provable in a laboratory.
 It is certainly not “reasonable.”
 Nor should it be, as I understand now, because that would preclude one of the most powerful forces on this planet: Faith.
 It is something that was shown and proven to me, personally, in my heart.
 Like it or not it was irrefutable.
 Over time it has proven itself again and again in countless and different ways.
 It really is the experience of a rebirth – re-birth of the spirit.

 So, I believe in Jesus Christ as the Son of God and in the Bible as the word of God, not because it makes sense to believe it – though I think it does – but because God reached through my pain into my heart and showed me; he redeemed me.
 He put a beautiful stranglehold on my heart that I cannot deny.
 Believe me, I am so tempted by and often guilty of so many different sins, most of which the world accepts as normal life practices, that if there were any way at all I could reason this away, if I could justify non-belief, or “a la carte” belief (meaning selective belief in just that which suits us), trust me, I would do it.
 I’m not that strong.

 I am saddened to watch most TV preachers butcher and alter the bible for their own pocketbooks, and some of them are certifiable heretics.
-I am saddened further to see these misguided, sometimes evil goofballs running around with “God Hates Fags” signs and the like.
+I am saddened further to see these misguided, often evil people running around with “God Hates Fags” signs and the like.
 Nothing could be further from God’s heart.
 Those people are voicing their own bigotry and anger, certainly not God’s love.
 How many souls are they saving like that?
 And how many are they driving further away?